Canardoux/flutter_sound/README.md

 trackPlayer = TrackPlayer();
 ```

-You must `startPlayerFromTrack` to play a sound.
+You call `startPlayerFromTrack` to play a sound.
 This function takes in 1 required argument and 3 optional arguments:

 - a `Track`, which is the track that the player is going to play;
 - `whenFinished:()` : A call back function for specifying what to do when the song is finished